-Although Mr. Rowan is not independent within the meaning of NI 52-110, he was appointed as an interim member of the audit committee effective as of March 22, 2019 in accordance with the exemption under section 3.5 of NI 52-110.
-The Board determined, in accordance with section 3.9 of NI 52-110, that Mr. Rowan's appointment and the reliance on the exemption in Section 3.5 of NI 52-110 will not materially adversely affect the ability of the audit committee to act independently and to satisfy the other requirements of NI 52-110.
-Mr. Rowan will be replaced on the audit committee with an individual that is both financially literate and independent within the meaning set out in NI 52-110 no later than the Company's 2019 annual and special meeting of the shareholders.
+Although Mr. W. Todd Rowan is not independent within the meaning of NI 52-110, he was appointed as an interim member of the audit committee effective as of March 22, 2019 in accordance with the exemption under section 3.5 of NI 52-110.
+The Board determined, in accordance with section 3.9 of NI 52-110, that Mr. Rowans appointment and the reliance on the exemption in Section 3.5 of NI 52-110 will not materially adversely affect the ability of the audit committee to act independently and to satisfy the other requirements of NI 52-110.
+Mr. Rowan was replaced on the audit committee with Mr. D.C.
+Anjaria, who is both financially literate and independent within the meaning set out in NI 52-110.

-Other than as disclosed above, at no time since the commencement of the Company's most recently completed financial year has the Company relied on the exemption in section 2.4 of NI 52-110 (De Minimis Non-audit Services), the exemption in section 3.2 of NI 52-110 (Initial Public Offerings), the exemption in subsection 3.3(2) of NI 52-110 (Controlled Companies), the exemption in section 3.4 of NI 52-110 (Events Outside Control of Member), the exemption in section 3.5 of NI 52-110 (Death, Disability or Resignation of Audit Committee Member), the exemption in section 3.6 of NI 52-110 (Temporary Exemption for Limited and Exceptional Circumstances) or an exemption from NI 52-110, in whole or in part, granted under Part 8 of NI 52-110 (Exemptions).
+Other than as disclosed above, at no time since the commencement of the Companys most recently completed financial year has the Company relied on the exemption in section 2.4 of NI 52-110 (De Minimis Non-audit Services), the exemption in section 3.2 of NI 52-110 (Initial Public Offerings), the exemption in subsection 3.3(2) of NI 52-110 (Controlled Companies), the exemption in section 3.4 of NI 52-110 (Events Outside Control of Member), the exemption in section 3.5 of NI 52-110 (Death, Disability or Resignation of Audit Committee Member), the exemption in section 3.6 of NI 52-110 (Temporary Exemption for Limited and Exceptional Circumstances) or an exemption from NI 52-110, in whole or in part, granted under Part 8 of NI 52-110 (Exemptions).